TehFlux/ifcg/README.md

 * Ionflux Tools (https://github.com/TehFlux/iftools, optional, required for generating the source files from the class configuration files)

-Make sure you get a recent SVN version of Ionflux Object Base System and Ionflux Tools.
+Make sure you get a recent development version of Ionflux Object Base System and Ionflux Tools.
 Older packages will most likely not work.

 You can checkout the recent source code from GitHub like this: